chaos-mesh/website/versioned_docs/version-1.0.2/user_guides/installation.md

   curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --k3s
 </PickVersion>

+**Note:**
+>
+> `install.sh` is suitable for trying Chaos Mesh out.
+If you want to use Chaos Mesh in production or other serious scenarios, Helm is the recommended deployment method.

 ### Verify your installation

-Verify if the chaos mesh is running (For the use of _kubectl_, you can refer to the [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).)
+Verify if Chaos Mesh is running (For the use of _kubectl_, you can refer to the [documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).)

 ```bash
 kubectl get pod -n chaos-testing